The next chapter in private cross-chain asset swaps

 Any team designing a cross-chain swapping tool where nodes have wallet custody will need an understanding of how to design, maintain, upgrade, and architect node incentives, software, and consensus rules, and the Loki team has the experience and expertise in each of these areas necessary to support the development of Blockswap.

 Where’s the whitepaper, or a more in-depth explanation of the technology?

-Today, we wanted to share our vision of the Blockswap project with you so we can start canvassing for thoughts and feedback.
-While there’s obviously a lot of information still to come, including technical details, cryptoeconomics, and the mathematics behind Blockswap, we’re hard at work writing up papers and testing our assumptions.
-We’ll release that information as it is finalised, and we’ve been able to get feedback.
+Today, we wanted to share the vision for the Blockswap project with you so we can start canvassing for thoughts and feedback.
+While there’s obviously a lot of information still to come, including technical details, cryptoeconomics, and the mathematics behind Blockswap, that information will be released as it is finalised.

 Come and talk about Blockswap!

-If you’d like to jump in and brainstorm with us, we’re going to hold an open discussion with all of you.
+If you’d like to jump in and brainstorm, an open discussion will be held with all of you.
 Some more formal designs are currently being worked on, which will be shared at a later stage, but we wanted to share this announcement of support to get the ball rolling with you, the Loki community.
 We’re hugely excited to share our vision of the future of decentralised asset exchange — and we hope you’re excited too.

 We can’t wait to hear from you!